yashpatil-1/Echelon-25/README.md

-# **Recruit AI**
+# **RecruitAI**

-🚀 **Recruit AI** is an AI-driven recruitment tool designed to streamline and automate candidate analysis.
+🚀 **RecruitAI** is an AI-driven recruitment tool designed to streamline and automate candidate analysis.
 It integrates multiple Python files, utilizes environment variables, and runs within a **VS Code** development environment.

 ## **Project Structure**